 I remember during my childhood, my mother’s fascination with certain movie stars.
 She would ‘fall in love’ with the characters they portrayed, believed that they were wonderful people and placed them upon a pedestal.
 Occasionally she discovered personal information about them that surfaced within the media.
 This resulted in huge disappointment as my mother’s view of them changed and they ‘fell from a great height’ off the pedestal she had place them upon.
 Unfortunately there are some individuals in this world who are adept at hiding their ‘true selves’ and use their ‘false selves’ as a tool to manipulate others.

 I have witnessed some who dress and imitate remowned witches e.g. Patricia Crowther, Doreen Valiente, Ithell Coulhoun and Alaistair Crowley to name a few.
-Their adoring followers, loving the magical fantasy of the character and the mystical land they inhabit, will believe without question all they are fed, placing them high upon a pedestal.
+Their adoring followers, loving the magical fantasy of the character and the mystical land they inhabit, will believe without question all they are fed and placing them high upon a pedestal.
 Observing this process has stirred my curiosity to research this particular subject.